 Kris is an avid speaker and writer with publications in scholarly articles in journals such as CLO Magazine, CIO Insight, Talent Management, Baseline, and the Boston Business Journal, as well as books on a wide range of topics such as career decision-making, marriage success and personal transformation.

-Training Industry certificates are valid for eight PDCs for the SHRM-CP or SHRM-SCP, and fulfill eight CPTM recertification credit hours.
+The Training Industry Conference & Expo (TICE) is valid for 14 PDCs for the SHRM-CP or SHRM-SCP, and fulfills 24 CPTM recertification credit hours.